zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 loads(metadata: 'str') → BaseEstimator
 ```

-Load itelf from a string.
+Load itself from a string.

 **Args:**